z1pti3/jimiDocs/Plugins/README.md

 The folder name of the plugin MUST match the plugin name - this can be found by looking at the .py file within the plugin in the example above it would be humio.py

+You may find that some plugins required additional python modules.
+If this is the case you will need to install them on your jimi instance/s

+`pip install -r requirements.txt`

 ## Recommended Plugins